Liberty Law

 • Red and glossy eyes;

-• Opened alcohol bottles found in the car of the accused; and,
+• Opened alcohol bottles found in the car of the accused and;

 • Stumbling, difficulty standing or walking in a straight line, and other simple problems with coordination.